VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Experimental Results

 \subsection{Experimental Platforms}

 The platforms used for our experiments are the ANYbotics ANYmal B300 \cite{Hutter2016} and C100 quadrupeds (\Figure \ref{fig:platforms-overview}).
 Both robots have 4 identical legs giving a total of 12 active Degrees-of-Freedom (DoF) and are equipped with an IMU and a Velodyne VLP-16 lidar.
 Each leg has joint encoders, torque sensors.
 In some of the experiments, the robots were modified from the stock version to compete in the DARPA SubT Challenge as detailed in \cite{Tranzatto2021cerberus}.
 This gives a total of three different sensor configurations (see \Figure \ref{fig:platforms-overview} and Table \ref{tab:specs}).
+Note that, even though the experiments were performed using the default leg configuration of ANYmal with inward pointing knees, VILENS is agnostic to the number and configuration of legs used.